btmannin5132/teach/_sources/resume.md

 **Purdue ENE Seminar Speaker** | January 2025

   * **Applications of ECE Through Reverse Engineering:** Discussed an experimental lab course that revolves around students refining their fundamental ECE skills by reverse engineering commercial products.

+**2025 Frontiers in Education Presenter:**
+  * WIP: Using Reverse Engineering to Enhance Student Confidence and Interest in Electrical and Computer Engineering

 -----